-- (Keep the glass in the water and try to spill some water out of it.)
+5. (Keep the glass in the water and try to spill some water out of it.)
 As I keep the glass in the water and then spill some, what comes out?
-Water, of course.
-If someone makes you angry, what spills from your mouth, curses or blessings?
-From Christ it is blessings.
-"Father, forgive them."
+Water, of course, If someone makes you angry, what spills from your mouth, curses or blessings?
+From Christ it is blessings, "Father forgive them."
 Is that always my response to my upset spouse, my demanding children, the belligerent shopkeeper, the inconsiderate driver?
 If I have sin in my heart, bitterness will come out, like sour vinegar.
-If I am filled with Christ, only Christ will come out, like sweet honey! - 6.
-(Hold the full glass next to someone and ask them to tap it.
-Make sure some of the water spills on them.)
-In all relationships, the person with whom you are in contact should be influenced by the Holy Spirit in your life.
+If I am filled with Christ, only Christ will come out, like sweet honey!

+When we are pushed, others will be blessed Gen. 12:1-3 Col. 1:27 Rom.
+12:1-2 you are in contact with should be influenced by the Holy Spirit in your life.
 They should feel blessed because they have been near you, even if they agitate you.
 What have you been spilling on others?